This rugged coastal nature trail showcases history, habitats, and Golden Gate Bridge views.

 Accessible Parking, Accessible Restrooms, Paid Parking, Free Parking, Bike Parking

-The California Coastal Trail is a 1,200-mile, multi-use route stretching along the Pacific coastline from Mexico to Oregon.
-The 2.7-mile segment that runs through the Presidio starts at the 25th Avenue Gate near Baker Beach, traces the rocky coastal bluffs, and ends at the iconic Golden Gate Bridge.
-In between these two points, you will find expansive views of the Pacific Ocean.
+The California Coastal Trail is a 1,200-mile, route stretching along the Pacific coastline from Mexico to Oregon.
+The 2.7-mile Presidio segment connects Baker Beach to the Golden Gate Bridge with expansive Pacific Ocean views along the way.

 If you start at the south end, walk along the beach past Battery Chamberlin.
 Further north, you’ll pass the popular sand ladder at Baker Beach.

 As you walk on, the native blooms and shrubs, windswept Monterey cypress, and the craggy shoreline below add to the stunning beauty of this classic Presidio trail, where you’ll feel like you’re far from the city.

 At the end, your reward is the Golden Gate Bridge.
 Stop into the Welcome Center to learn how the span was created – and to pick up a memento.